IdleLands/idlelands.github.io/_docs/help/new-player.md

 ### Chat

 Of course, a game like this is nothing without its community.
 Chat, introduce yourself, and enjoy the community!

+### Guild

+Guilds are very useful.
+Try to join a large active guild if you are interested in participating in raids.
+Raids are periodic guild battles and yield a lot of XP.